cloudflare/Stout/README.md

 # Stout

 Stout is a deploy tool for static websites.
-It takes a website and uploads it to S3.

-### Unlike other tools it:
+It takes a website and uploads it to S3 in a more reliable way than other tools.
+It can be an alternative to paid services like Divshot, to dynamic web servers like Rails, or to manually uploading your site to S3 or an FTP server.

+## Why You Need Stout

+Traditionally uploading your files to S3 introduces a serious caching issue we ran into in practice at [Eager](https://eager.io).
+The cache for the various files your site depends on can expire at different times, meaning your users get an inconsistent (broken) set of files for a time after every single deploy.
+Further, traditional static site deployments don't offer any method of rolling back a previous deploy.

+We built Stout to fix these issues.

+### Features

 - Versions script and style files to ensure your pages don't use an inconsistent set of files during or after a deploy
 - Supports rollback to any previous version